docupike/docs/docs/user/finder/views-and-presets.md

 ---
 title: Views and presets
-description: Views and presets in the i-doit Finder
+description: Views and presets in the docupike Finder
 lang: en
 ---